Updated 9.5.19 – added CocoCoast, revamped listings format. Full change list at bottom.

 You can see why had trouble rating Harmless Harvest.
 Because of these differences from year to year, we feel this brand varies greatly between batches and is difficult to rate.
 Your experience may vary.
 Tip: you can get this at Costco in boxes of six (larger size) for <$13.
 It hides in the refrigerated foods area.

 2. Taste Nirvana, Real Coconut Water* A best buy: Metal or glass containers, non-organic, no additives, $.18 per ounce.
-Thailand. (prices are steadily climbing on this brand (lately up to $3.29) but it is frequently on sale for around $2.00 a can.
+Thailand Nam Hom coconuts. (prices are steadily climbing on this brand (lately up to $3.29) but it is frequently on sale for around $2.00 a can.
 Thailand.
 Re-tasted 4.19)

 - Comments: “Would be great over ice”, “Toasty coconut”, “Nutty”, “Pleasant, smooth and balanced”, “Smooth”, “Nice mouthfeel and body”.
 Retested in 2019, it kept the same placement on this list, though we felt it lacked body.

 1. Coco Community Organic Coconut water: Plastic container.
 From Thailand.
 Fair Trade, organic, no GMO.
-This coconut water is made by the same company behind Vita Coco, number 14 on this list.
+This coconut water is made by the same company behind Vita Coco, also on this list.
 That is where the similarities end.
-This water is processed with the high-pressure process like Harmless Harvest and shipped cold.
+The coconut water is processed with the high-pressure process like Harmless Harvest and shipped cold.

 There was quite a bit of debate as to the placement of Coco Community in the rankings.
 All agreed it was in the top three.
 In the end, the similarity between two different lots pushed it to the number one spot, as Harmless Harvest tends to vary quite a bit.
 Taste Nirvana drops one place, but still does well because of the taste/price ratio – it’s possible to find it for $2 a can, whereas Harmless Harvest and Coco Community cost much more.
 I haven’t been able to find this water in Portland, but it is available in the California Bay Area.